 Fauna

-There are over 400 species of animals in Zion National Park including, mammals, birds, fish, and reptiles.
+There are over 400 species of animals in the vast wilderness of Zion National Park including mammals, birds, fish, and reptiles.
 There are over 250 species of birds ranging from small hummingbirds to large eagles.
 Lizards are a common sight in the summer.
-The only species of poisonous snake found in the park is the Western Rattlesnake.
+The only species of venomous snake found in the park is the Western Rattlesnake.

 Trails

 Another popular hike in Zion National Park is Weeping Rock.
-This is a very easy hike that is less than half a mile long.
+This is an easier hike that is less than half a mile long.
 The trail is too narrow and steep for wheelchair access and strollers are not recommended.
-The hike takes you to weeping rock, an overhang that drips water and is covered in moss and ferns.
-Viewable from the hike are the Great White Throne, a rock formation, and Cable Mountain.
+The hike takes you to Weeping Rock, an overhang that drips water and is covered in moss and ferns.
+Viewable from the hike are the Great White Throne rock formation and Cable Mountain.